Lockdown party claims add to list of Boris Johnson scandals

-LONDON (AP) — Allegations that Prime Minister Boris Johnson’s staff held a “bring your own booze” garden party while Britain was in lockdown are just the latest claims of wrongdoing to rattle the leader.
+LONDON — Allegations that Prime Minister Boris Johnson’s staff held a “bring your own booze” garden party while Britain was in lockdown are just the latest claims of wrongdoing to rattle the leader.

 Cases of rule-bending and dishonesty have followed Johnson through his twin careers as journalist and politician.
 He was once fired from a newspaper for making up a quote, and later ousted from a Conservative Party post for lying about an extramarital affair.